 People familiar with the Egyptian, Greek or Roman pantheon of gods will be disappointed when considering the Chinese deities.
 There is no consistent framework or hierarchy, it is more of an assorted collection, suggesting the stories come from different places at different times.
 The ‘Supreme’ deity Shangdi 上帝 does not feature in many tales and does not interact with other deities, and so can not compared to Zeus or similar ancient supreme gods of other lands.
 The chief reason for this is that Confucianism has generally been the dominant philosophy, and that is firmly rooted in rationality and the here and now.
 So the mythological figures were not considered suitable subjects for scholars, it was the mainly illiterate who kept the stories alive by oral tradition.
 History has a long tradition for accuracy in China; the impartial recording of facts is totally at odds with creative imaginings.
 However the ancient deities of folk religions have always been cherished by the local people so they can get together and enjoy festivals in their honor.

 The Eight Immortals feature in a famous legend in China.
 The character 仙 is composed of man and mountain evoking the age old link of mountains as the haunt of deities.
 They are frequently depicted on vases; embroidery; porcelain and items of folk-art.
 Mostly they are associated with a magical voyage across the seas.
 Each used their own magical power to stay afloat.
 They then fought and defeated the Dragon King and embark on a series of adventures together.
 The eight immortals comprise historical figures from various ages.
 Each is depicted holding something and these in isolation can symbolize the immortals.
-There are eight similar Buddhist Immortals that can be safely distinguished by the objects they hold.
+There are eight similar Buddhist Immortals that can be distinguished by the objects they hold.

 Li Tie Guai (or Li T'ieh-kuai WG) is a person skilled in medicine, he is portrayed with a gourd full of potions often with a bat.
 He is also known as Kong Mu and Li Ningyang.
-The story is that a disciple was instructed to burn his body after a week, when he went off on a voyage as a spirit.
+The story is that a disciple was instructed to wait and then burn his body after a week, while he went off on a voyage as a spirit.
 Returning to find his body had been destroyed a day too early he was forced to inhabit the body of a beggar who had just died.
 The beggar had a paralyzed leg and so Li was given an iron stick to support him.
 His eyes did not fit the beggar's head properly and give the impression of Hollow Eyes (hence the name Kong Mu).
 He is often represented standing on a crab or accompanied by a deer.
 Symbol: bottle gourd.

 Zhongli Quan was an army marshal who on retirement took to a hermit's life in the Yangjiao mountains, Hunan.
 The Five Heroes taught him about immortality and how to turn copper into silver.
 He then produced silver which he gave to the poor.
 One day a wall of his house collapsed revealing a jade box containing the secrets of immortality.
 After a while he mastered the technique and was whisked off by a celestial crane to the land of the immortals.
 His magical fan has the power to bring the dead back to life.
 He is also known as Han Zhongli 汉钟离.
 He is depicted as a fat man with a bare belly carrying a feather fan and/or a peach of immortality.
 Symbol: fan.